kubernetes/autoscaler/cluster-autoscaler/cloudprovider/azure/README.md

 - SubscriptionID: `<base64-encoded-subscription-id>`
 - TenantID: `<base64-encoded-tenant-id>`

-By default VMSS Flex Scale set support is disabled.
-To Enable the support for VMSS Flex Scale Set, add base64 encoded value of 'true'.

-- EnableVmssFlex: `<base64-encoded-boolean-value>`

 > **_NOTE_**: Use a command such as `echo $CLIENT_ID | base64` to encode each of the fields above.

 In the `cluster-autoscaler` spec, find the `image:` field and replace `{{ ca_version }}` with a specific cluster autoscaler release.